SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Click the button, "Create NAT Gateway."

-You'll want to choose your *public* subnet that you created way in the beginning.
+You'll want to choose the *public* subnet you created way back when.

 Click the button that says "Allocate Elastic IP Address," which will create an IP address and attach it to the new Gateway.